-Laurie M. Wood is a historian of the early modern world and her research focuses on law and Francophone history in comparative and global perspectives.
-She is an Assistant Professor of History at Florida State University.
-For the academic year 2017-18, she will be a Fellow at the Shelby Cullom Davis Center for Historical Studies, Princeton University.
-She primarily teaches courses in Atlantic, Indian Ocean, and World History that bring together the early modern and 21st century worlds.
+Laurie M. Wood is a historian of the early modern world.
+Her research focuses on Francophone history in comparative and global perspectives, with special attention to themes of legality, risk, and place.
+She teaches courses in Atlantic, Indian Ocean, Early Modern European, and World History that bring together the early modern and 21st century worlds.

-– The Art of Painting, Johannes Vermeer, 1666
+[The Art of Painting, Johannes Vermeer, 1666]